ioccc-src/webtool/README.md

 - code contributed under the same [BSD 3-Clause License](https://github.com/ioccc-src/submit-tool/blob/master/LICENSE)

-# IMPORTANT NOTE:
+# IMPORTANT NOTE: Setup the python environment

 The examples below assume you have cd-ed into the top directory for the repo.

-# bin/ioccc.py - the submit tool

-To test the submit tool `bin/ioccc.py`, create and activate a python environment, making sure to upgrade everything first:
+Each of the examples assumes that you have executed the following:

 ```sh
 rm -rf venv __pycache__ && python3 -m venv venv